twisted/pydoctor/docs/source/usage.rst

 With GitHub Actions
 ~~~~~~~~~~~~~~~~~~~

-Here is an exemple to automatically generate and publish your documentation with GitHub Actions and publish the documentation to the default GitHub Pages website.
+Here is an example to automatically generate and publish your documentation with GitHub Actions and publish the documentation to the default GitHub Pages website.

 ::